 Classical conditioning is explained in light of a relevant model (Knowledge & Understanding) and the question is addressed directly i.e. the etiology of phobias is cited.
-The paragraph then develops this idea and expands on it to introduce Critical Thinking in terms of an command term is explicitly addressed (Focus).
+The paragraph then develops this idea and expands on it to introduce Critical Thinking in terms of an alternative explanation for phobias.
+The command term is explicitly addressed (Focus).
 The paragraph is clear, coherent and grammatical (Clarity & Organisation) with effective use of terminology.